Ched Evans: Return to Sheffield United

-On 8 May 2017, Evans was signed by former club Sheffield United, having had several talks with Chris Wilder.
+On 8 May 2017, Evans was signed by Championship side Sheffield United, his former club, having had several talks with Chris Wilder.
 On his first match back at the club, he turned in a man-of-the-match performance as the Blades beat Walsall in the EFL Cup.

 Fleetwood Town

-In July 2018, having failed to score a single goal for the Blades since his return to Bramall Lane, Evans signed a season-long loan deal with Fleetwood Town.
+In July 2018, having failed to score a single goal for the Blades since his return to Bramall Lane, Evans signed a season-long loan deal with League One club Fleetwood Town.
 He scored his first goal for Fleetwood on 11 August in a 2–0 away win against Oxford United.
 It was his first goal since 2016 when he was playing for Chesterfield.
 Following his debut goal, Evans left the pitch to a standing ovation from Fleetwood fans.

 He was transfer-listed by Sheffield United at the end of the 2018–19 season, with Fleetwood signing him permanently on 6 August 2019 for an undisclosed fee.
 In December 2020, Fleetwood manager Joey Barton announced that Evans had left the club due to "disciplinary reasons".

 Preston North End

 On 6 January 2021, Evans joined Championship side Preston North End on a short-term loan.
 He scored his first goal for Preston in a 2–1 loss to Rotherham United on 6 February 2021.
 On 6 February, he signed a permanent contract with the club.
 On 12 April 2021, Evans extended his contract with the club until the summer of 2023, another two years on top of the original deal signed in February.
+On 13 January 2023, Evans extended his contract until the summer of 2024.

+On 5 April 2023, the club confirmed that Evans would be unavailable for an extended period of time after developing a serious medical condition.
+The condition came as a result of repeated high-force contact, requiring surgery to address his current symptoms and to prevent any future damage.
+He returned to action six months later, starting for Preston in their match against Millwall in October 2023.

+On 28 June 2024, Evans signed as a player/coach with Preston, thus extending his playing contract.

+Fleetwood Town return

+In July 2025, Evans returned to Fleetwood Town signing a one-year contract.